 How did we end up ruling such a vast land as India?
 There was once a time when we traded with India but why trade when you can conquer and rule?
 Once we took control, India was called “The British East India Company” for the wealth we could steal from the country.
 Some believe we stole an estimate 45 trillion dollars (today’s valuation) of goods from India during our rule.

 One of the many items we stole was tea, which is a drink we English are known to love.
 There are many plantations called tea stations high up in mountainous areas of India.
-So it was that I found myself visiting a tea plantation called Kelagur Tea Estate in Karnataka back in 2005.
+I visited a tea plantation called Kelagur Tea Estate in Karnataka back in 2005.

 One evening, as we watched the sunset over the tea plantation, we were joined by an elderly Indian gentleman.
-As soon as he realised that my friend and I were English, he was excited to talk about his experiences.
+As soon as he realised that my friend and I were English, he was excited to talk about his experiences under British rule.

-You see, he was one of the cooks to a British Raj in the 1920s, the Raj being the equivalent of the governor of each region.
+You see, he was one of the cooks to a British Raj in the 1920s.
+The Raj was the equivalent of the governor of each region of India.
 We enjoyed a wonderful evening of storytelling, as he talked of times gone by.
 He shared how he was taught to make a British roast dinner with all the trimmings, and how the cooks had to adapt Indian food to be covered in a sauce, so the British wouldn’t miss their gravy.
 The Indian dish known as curry was born.

 Me.
-I felt ashamed to my very bones even I loved to hear his stories.
+I felt ashamed to my very bones even though I enjoyed his stories.

 Indeed, I apologise for every western country if they have meddled in the affairs of any country I visit.
 I guess my eyes are open to “western privilege” which I believe has been and continues to be a real problem in the world.
 French, Spain and the USA, I apologise for them all.